 However, when a couple can no longer get along (for example, during a separation, divorce, or break up) child custody, visitation and child support become major issues.
 Where will the child reside?
 With whom will the child reside?
 Who will pay for the child’s expenses and medical care?

-A Child Custody Lawyer Arlington, VA will have a game plan to address all issues related to custody, visitation and support.
+A Child Custody Lawyer Arlington, VA relies on will have a game plan to address all issues related to custody, visitation and support.
 A court order related to minors in custody disputes will dictate where the children need to be, and Virginia Law puts the best interests of the child at the forefront.
-An experienced Child Custody Lawyer Arlington, VA has handled these kinds of cases and can help.
-Ultimately, what happens in court will have a lasting impact on your child’s future, so a quality Child Custody Lawyer Arlington, VA is essential.
+An experienced Child Custody Lawyer in Arlington, VA has handled these kinds of cases and can help.
+Ultimately, what happens in court will have a lasting impact on your child’s future, so a quality Child Custody Lawyer is essential.

 There are two basic types of custody in Virginia.
 Legal Custody describes who has a say in the major life decision for the child, while Physical Custody refers to who physically has the children at a given point in time.
 Either type of custody may be split equally or unequally in some kind of joint or sole custody arrangement.
 If you are given a schedule of weekday or weekend time with the child, then you have Visitation.

 When it comes to child support, Virginia law says that both parents have a duty for the maintenance of their children.
 So even if you don’t have custody or visitation, you are likely going to be obligated to pay sums to support the child.
 In addition, if you are the parent who has custody, you may need financial assistance from the other parent to pay for the needs of that child.
 And that parent may not want to pay, especially if he or she believes that the custody/visitation situation is unjust.
-In either case, a Child Custody Lawyer Arlington, VA who understands the interplay between custody and child support issues will help you to address these matters.
+In either case, an Arlington, VA Child Custody Lawyer who understands the interplay between custody and child support issues will help you to address these matters.